MicrosoftDocs/win32/desktop-src/uxguide/exper-printing.md

 -   Browse through all the pages.
 -   Print directly from the print preview.

 Some complex documents (such as computer-aided design \[CAD\] drawings) can take a long time to render.
-The performance of the preview is important—a print preview can become quite tedious if it takes awhile to render each page. **Consequently, it's better to have a print preview that renders quickly and is accurate enough to allow users to evaluate the print results than to have a completely accurate preview that renders slowly.**
+The performance of the preview is important a print preview can become quite tedious if it takes awhile to render each page. **Consequently, it's better to have a print preview that renders quickly and is accurate enough to allow users to evaluate the print results than to have a completely accurate preview that renders slowly.**

 When designing the print preview, consider the whole task of preparing to print.
 What are users going to be looking for?
 What are they going to change?
 Document creation programs should provide an interactive print preview so that users can adjust frequently changed settings like margins and line breaks within the preview.